 Rudolf Buchbinder is one of the legendary performers of our time.
-The authority of a career spanning more than 60 years is uniquely combined with esprit and spontaneity in his piano playing.
+The authority of a career spanning more 65 years is uniquely combined with esprit and spontaneity in his piano playing.
 Tradition and innovation, faithfulness and freedom, authenticity and open-mindedness merge in his reading of the great piano literature.

 His interpretations of the works of Ludwig van Beethoven in particular are regarded as setting standards.
 He has performed the 32 piano sonatas in cycles all over the world more than 60 times to date and has continued to develop the history of interpretation of these works over the decades.

-With the edition BUCHBINDER:BEETHOVEN, Deutsche Grammophon presents a complete recording of the 32 piano sonatas and the five piano concertos in the run-up to Buchbinder’s 75th birthday in December 2021, thus creating a sounding monument to two outstanding Buchbinder-Beethoven cycles of recent times.
+With the edition BUCHBINDER:BEETHOVEN, Deutsche Grammophon presents a complete recording of the 32 piano sonatas and the five piano concertos, thus creating a sounding monument to two outstanding Buchbinder-Beethoven cycles of recent times.
 Buchbinder was the first pianist to play all of Ludwig van Beethoven’s piano sonatas within one festival summer at the 2014 Salzburg Festival.
 The Salzburg cycle was recorded live for DVD (Unitel) and is now also available on nine CDs.

-With his new album “Soir√©e de Vienne“, released on Deutsche Grammophon in November 2022, Rudolf Buchbinder relates to a Viennese evening society and brings together composers who are closely connected with Vienna – like himself.
+With his latest album “Soir√©e de Vienne, Buchbinder relates to a Viennese evening society and brings together composers who are closely connected with Vienna – like himself.
 “Freedom in the moment, the luxury of intelligent naivety and curiosity about an instant ‚Äď all this is what makes music come alive,” says Rudolf Buchbinder.
 The album is a feeling of life poured into sound and transmits the spirit of a good company – inspiring, entertaining, but always profound.

 Under the title “The Diabelli Project”, Deutsche Grammophon released the world premiere recording of the New Diabelli Variations in March 2020 alongside a new reading of Beethoven’s Diabelli Variations, which Buchbinder last recorded before in 1976.
 The double album marked the beginning of his exclusive partnership with Deutsche Grammophon.
 Also in 2020, a live recording of Beethoven’s 1st Piano Concerto with Christian Thielemann and the Berlin Philharmonic followed.